SalomePlatform/smesh/src/Tools/YamsPlug/doc/Mandatory_params.rst

 Following that criterion:
   - if the chordal deviation epsilon is smaller than epsilon max, it is acceptable to remove the considered point.
-  - if the chordal deviation epsilon is greater than epsilon max, the considered mesh face should be redifined by adding a point on the curve.
+  - if the chordal deviation epsilon is greater than epsilon max, the considered mesh face should be redefined by adding a point on the curve.